annajersey/addressBook/README.md

  `npm start` to start app on the development server http://localhost:8080/

- `npm run build` to create the production build
+ `npm run build` to create the production build in the dist folder.
+You can change the base folder in webpack.production.js

 ### Assignment questions and answers
 ---